 You can find potassium supplements in health food stores and online.
 The typical dose is 99 milligrams (mg) per day.
 Purchase a potassium supplement online here.

 Coenzyme Q10 (also known as ubiquinone) is an antioxidant that helps your cells produce energy.
-In an analysis of clinical trials, CoQ10 brought down diastolic blood pressure by up to 10 mm HG and systolic blood pressure by 17 mm Hg.
+In an , CoQ10 brought down diastolic blood pressure by up to 10 millimeters of mercury (mm Hg) and systolic blood pressure by 17 mm Hg.

 CoQ10 is considered generally safe and can be purchased in capsule form.
 Find it here.